pdobsan/oama/README.md

       list                     List all accounts in fdm's config printenv                 Print the current Environment

-The various functionalities of `mailctl` are quite loosely coupled.
-In particular, using a password manager (like `pass`) and the related configuration details are optional.
+More detailed help for individual commands can also be generated, for

-More detailed help for individual commands can also be generated:
+example:

     % mailctl authorize -h